 Why sleep is important to your quality of life

 Sleeping and being awake are two sides of the same coin.
-Better sleep can improve your physical health and cognitive function (i.e., thinking, remembering and planning), as well as help balance your moods and feelings (emotion regulation).1 For people with bipolar disorder, the link between sleep and better health is especially important because poor sleep can also be involved in increased bipolar symptoms and relapse.2
+Better sleep can improve your physical health and cognitive function (i.e., thinking, remembering and planning), as well as help balance your moods and feelings (emotion regulation)1.
+When you find it hard to fall asleep or have broken sleep, this can be distressing2, and long term poor sleep can worsen your physical health3,4.
+For people with bipolar disorder, the link between sleep and better health is especially important because poor sleep can also be involved in increased bipolar symptoms and relapse5.

-Compared to being awake, sleep is a time when we are unaware of things going on around us.
-The body rests and mends itself and the brain processes memories of the day so they can be remembered later.3 Sleep is important for mental and physical health, but this doesn’t mean that you should worry too much about a bad night’s sleep.
-Like exercise and other lifestyle factors in health, long-term habits matter more than individual events.
+Sleep is a time when the body rests and mends itself and the brain processes memories of the day so they can be remembered later6.
+However, while sleep is very important for mental and physical health, this doesn’t mean that you should worry too much about a single bad night’s sleep.
+Like exercise, long-term sleep habits matter more than individual events.
 Developing and keeping good sleep habits can have long-term benefits.
-Below, you will be introduced to some important strategies for improving sleep.
+Below, you will be introduced to some important strategies for improving sleep habits.
 But first, it’s useful to understand a bit about how sleep works.

 There is no single correct amount of sleep for everyone.
-Although the average adult needs and wants about 8 hours of sleep a night, there is a wide range in the amount of sleep a particular person needs.
-The time at which we prefer to go to bed also differs across people—morning types (known as larks) sleep and wake relatively early, while evening types (or owls) sleep and wake relatively late.
-People usually become more owlish in adolescence (causing problems with getting up for school) and more larkish in middle age.
+The average adult needs and wants about 8 hours of sleep a night; however, there is a range in the amount of sleep a particular person needs.
+The time at which we prefer to go to bed also differs across people—morning types (called “larks”) sleep and wake earlier, while evening types (or “owls”) sleep and wake later.
+People usually become more “owlish” in adolescence (causing problems with getting up for school) and more “larkish” in middle age.
 People with bipolar disorder tend to be owls.

 There are three main factors that determine when, and how well, we sleep.
 Ask most people, and they’ll guess that we sleep because we’re tired.
-Like hunger increases the longer a person hasn’t eaten, drive for sleep increases with hours awake.
-But this is only one of three factors that influence when we sleep, and all three can be targeted to improve sleep.
+As hunger increases the longer a person hasn’t eaten, the drive for sleep increases with hours awake.
+This is one of the three factors that influence when we sleep, and it is important to remember that all three can be targeted to improve sleep.

 One way to improve sleep is by training your internal clock to provide a strong signal to sleep and wake up around the same times each day (called regularizing or synchronizing your internal clock).
 Strengthening your internal clock is important for people with bipolar disorder, because having an unstable internal clock is linked to symptoms of both mania and depression.
 You can strengthen your internal clock by training it into a regular daily routine (a bit like training a pet to expect food at a certain place and time).